Zenika/alpine-chrome/README.md

 See the ["with-puppeteer"](https://github.com/Zenika/alpine-chrome/blob/master/with-puppeteer) folder for more details.

-If you have a NodeJS/Puppeteer script in your current folder named `my-test.js`, you can launch it using the following command:
+If you have a NodeJS/Puppeteer script in your `src` folder named `pdf.js`, you can launch it using the following command:

 ```
-docker run -it --rm -v $(pwd):/usr/src/app --cap-add=SYS_ADMIN zenika/alpine-chrome:with-puppeteer node my-test.js
+docker run -it --rm -v $(pwd)/src:/usr/src/app/src --cap-add=SYS_ADMIN zenika/alpine-chrome:with-puppeteer node src/pdf.js
 ```

 # References